 The vast majority of adverse events occurring in the context of research are expected in light of (1) the known toxicities and side effects of the research interventions/procedures; (2) the expected natural progression of subjects’ underlying diseases, disorders, and conditions; and (3) subjects’ predisposing risk factor profiles for the adverse events.
 Thus, most individual adverse events do not meet the first criterion and do not need to be reported.

-"Unrelated" means that the adverse event(s) are solely caused by the underlying disease, disorder, or condition, or by events that are clearly unrelated to the research project or condition under study.
+"Unrelated" means that the incident, experience, or outcome was solely caused by the underlying disease, disorder, or condition, or by events that are clearly unrelated to the research project or condition under study.

 Investigators are responsible for:

 - Timely, accurate and complete adverse event reporting as described in this guidance.